agobishetty23646/Portfolio1/README.md

 The chatbot can provide reminders about parking restrictions based on the current time and location.
 Users should be able to interact with the chatbot in languages commonly spoken in the city, such as English, Spanish, Chinese, and others.

+Project Summary: Worked with other members to develop chatbot to solve the objective of parking saftey in SF.
+Used Python code to develop chatbot along with streamlit for the user interface.

 <img width="175" alt="Screenshot 2024-05-16 at 1 22 44 AM" src="https://github.com/agobishetty23646/Portfolio1/assets/165521104/d7aaae9d-6ecf-40fe-886e-6a1af9cc7ef1">